 Every time I remember my first trip to France, I always smile and feel a bit proud.
-Sure, I did see all the landmarks and fell in love with the country, but I also had such an alluring agenda (made one myself!), that I would probably do all over again if I were to visit for the first time.
-So, here is how I traveled and what to see in France.
+Sure, I did see all the landmarks and fell in love with the country, but I also had such an alluring itinerary (made one myself!), that I would probably do all over again if I were to visit for the first time.
+So, here is how I traveled around France.

-I was so excited while searching for apartments where the famous French artists lived in Paris in the 19th century, chasing spots which got painted by Vincent van Gogh in Arles and trying to escape that unusual tropical wave (that Europe was hit by back then) along Cote d’Azure… It was 2003, seems like ages ago!
+I was so excited while searching for apartments where the famous French artists lived in Paris in the 19th century, chasing spots which were painted by Vincent van Gogh in Arles, and trying to escape that unusual tropical wave (that Europe was hit by back then) along Cote d’Azur… It was 2003, which seems like ages ago now.

-It’s true that so many things can happen in almost a decade and a half.
+It’s true that so many things can happen in a couple of decades.
 But the thing that I love about Europe is that (unlike Dubai or Singapore for example), you can be sure that significant places remain in their spots.
-Surroundings may change, but the location stays the same!
+Surroundings may change, but the location and French landmarks stay the same.

-And so, as often as I thought nowadays about describing my trip to Giverny or Arles and other places to visit in France, as impatient I got, since I knew it is going to be so special, one genuinely vintage series!
+And so, as soon as I thought nowadays about describing my first trip to France, to Giverny or Arles, as impatient I got since I knew it was going to be a special, genuinely vintage series.

-Guys, I was still using one huge camera, that was heavy and so cumbersome to carry around.
-It also had the external flash unit, which was also big and heavy.
-And I had my camera films developed!
+I was still using a huge old camera, that was heavy and so cumbersome to carry around.
+It also had an external flash unit, which was also large and heavy.
+And I had my camera films developed.

-Never the less, there were a lot of beautiful photos, but also some totally unusable after developing, with yellow spots or they were just too blurry.
-(And I seem to have been especially fond of the vertical ones for some reason!)
+Nevertheless, there were a lot of beautiful photos, but some were totally unusable after developing, with yellow spots or blurry ones.
+(And I seem to have been especially fond of the vertical ones for some reason.)

-“Who knows when I am going to come again”, I was thinking, and so, “why not just see it all now!”
+“Who knows when I am going to come again,” I thought, and so, “why not just see it all now.”
 Pretty ambitious, I will admit, but so doable.
-Believe me, I know, I did it!
+Believe me, I know, I did it.

 Poetic and romantic

-Anyway, being a journalist, I made sure to write about all those things I have seen in Paris, pointing out how thrilled I was to see that beautiful Rouen’s cathedral Claude Monet was crazy about, and to stroll along the Roman heritage sight Van Gogh was once passing by every day.
+Anyway, being a journalist, I made sure to write about my first trip to France, all the things I have seen in Paris, pointing out how thrilled I was to see the beautiful Rouen cathedral Claude Monet was crazy about and to stroll along the Roman heritage sights Van Gogh was once passing by every day.

-Still cherish those articles which I am going to quote through out this series.
-And believe me, I am having so much fun writing these lines and can’t wait to see how this French series is going to get all poetic, romantic, and well – vintage!
+I still cherish those articles which I am going to quote throughout this series.
+And believe me, I am having so much fun writing these lines and can’t wait to see how this French series will get all poetic, romantic, and – vintage.

 The full France SERIES